raspberrypilearning/rpi-python-line-following/en/step_2.md

-## Connecting the line sensors
+## Preparing the connectors

 Your first step will be to connect your line sensors to your buggy.
 Normally the line sensors used in this project need to be connected to 3.3V, but becuase you're going to use 2 sensors running off the same power pin, they'll both be connected to a 5V pin.

 --- task---
-- Take 6 of your female to female jumper leads, remove an connector from each end and then strip the plastic sheath to reveal about a centimetre of the multicore wire beneath.
+- Take 3 of your female to female jumper leads, remove an connector from each end and then strip the plastic sheath to reveal about a centimetre of the multicore wire beneath.
 ![stripped](images/stripped.jpg)
 --- /task ---